 - In a separate bowl, beat the egg whites until stiff peaks form.
 Take a little of the batter and add it to the egg whites, mix slightly.
 Fold this mixture carefully into the batter, you will have white streaks remaining.
 That’s okay.

 - Take the 6 reserved apricot halves and put the cut side down in the prepared pan.
 Carefully pour the batter over the apricots, smoothing it out as you go, but not disturbing the apricots.

 - Bake in the oven for about 30 minutes or until a toothpick comes out clean.

-- Remove from the oven, and cool in the pan on a wire rack for about 1 minutes.
-Get a nice plate, and turn the cake out on to it, so the bottom of the cake is right side up.
+- Remove from the oven, and cool in the pan on a wire rack for about 1 minute.
+Get a nice plate, and turn the cake out on to it, so the bottom of the cake is right-side up.